Joeytanwt/Project8-ML-CustomerSegmentation/README.md

   * **Anonymization:**
     - To protect personal information, sensitive fields like "NRIC" and "MemberName" were replaced with an 8-character SHA-256 hash.
-    - "Birthdate" was generalized into "Birth Year" to reduce specificity while retaining its utility for age-based analysis.
+    - "Birthdate" was generalised into "Birth Year" to reduce specificity while retaining its utility for age-based analysis.

-Output: The final cleaned and anonymized dataset containing 1,501 records was exported to cleaned_data.xlsx for use in the clustering phase.
+Output: The final cleaned and anonymised dataset containing 1,501 records was exported to cleaned_data.xlsx for use in the clustering phase.
 A separate lookup.xlsx file was created to map the hashed values back to the original NRICs and names for internal reference.

 ### 2: Part 2: Customer Segmentation using Clustering
   * **Feature Engineering:** New features were created: